How to file your income taxes

 How to register for tax in Thailand?

-To register to pay income tax, you’ll need to obtain a taxpayer identification number (TIN) (หมายเลขประจำตัวผู้เสียภาษี).
-The Revenue Department issues this unique 10-digit ID.
+To register to pay income tax, you’ll need to obtain a taxpayer identification number (TIN – หมายเลขประจำตัวผู้เสียภาษี).
+This is a unique 10-digit ID number that you can get from the Revenue Department.

 Which forms do I need to fill out?